How much could you save each year?

 -

-Close your curtains at dusk
+Close at dusk

 Close your curtains or blinds at sunset to retain heat and prevent warmth from escaping through windows.